Equipment Manuals, Manufacturer Directives, and Field Compliance

 Why Manuals Matter

 Equipment manuals are not optional reference books.
-They describe rated capacity, operating limits, setup requirements, inspection points, maintenance schedules, warning labels, prohibited uses, emergency procedures, and required attachments or guards.
-On a construction site, manuals may apply to cranes, forklifts, aerial lifts, earthmoving equipment, compactors, generators, saws, hoists, compressors, powder-actuated tools, formwork systems, scaffolding components, fall protection equipment, and temporary protective systems.
+They state rated capacity, operating limits, setup requirements, inspection points, maintenance schedules, warning labels, prohibited uses, emergency procedures, and required attachments or guards.
+On a construction site they govern cranes, forklifts, mobile elevating work platforms (MEWPs), earthmoving equipment, compactors, generators, saws, hoists, compressors, powder-actuated tools, formwork systems, scaffold components, and fall-protection gear.

 Field Compliance

-Field compliance means observing whether the equipment is being used as intended.
-The CHST should compare the manual, labels, inspection records, operator training, and actual setup.
-A forklift used with a homemade basket, an aerial lift operated on a slope beyond limits, a saw with a removed guard, a crane with unapproved rigging configuration, or a generator used indoors can all indicate noncompliance even if no injury has occurred.
+Field compliance means observing whether equipment is used as intended.
+The CHST compares the manual, labels, inspection records, operator training, and actual setup.
+A forklift with a homemade basket, a MEWP on a slope beyond limits, a saw with a removed guard, a crane with an unapproved rigging configuration, or a generator run indoors all indicate noncompliance even with no injury yet.

 Manual itemField checkCommon concern